oriSomething/Btns/README.md

 ---

 I've been asked about the license.
-It's MIT, but credit would be nice
+It's MIT (include the navicon and close icons. but the rest of the icons are not included in the license).
+Credit would be nice